cristinajiang/Sales-SQL/README.md

 **Problem Statement:**
 The sales team needs visibility into various ways to drive revenue and profit.
-Therefore, I have developed specific analytics goals and questions to help optimize the sales strategy.
+Therefore, I have developed a subset of analytics goals and questions to help optimize the sales strategy.

 **Analytics Goals**
 * Identify high-revenue and high-margin product lines